limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 ![screenshot-1](/assets/images/posts/w1r3s-walkthrough/screenshot-1.png)

-According to the official [documentation](https://www.cuppacms.com/en/docs/installation){:target="_blank"}, in order for the installation to be completed, the database have to be created first.
+According to the official [documentation](https://www.cuppacms.com/en/docs/installation){:target="_blank"}, in order for the installation to be completed, the database has to be created first.

 >On step 2, configure the database and user administrator setting and click in next.
 Remember, the database should be created before to install Cuppa CMS.